Go out into the countryside and explore one of the Island’s most famous scenic drives.

 What to See, Do, and Eat

 If you're headed west to east, your first stop after Mayagüez can be the Maricao State Forest, where you’ll find hiking trails, a Stone Tower with a gorgeous view of the surrounding mountains, or take a detour to Salto Curet, a waterfall at the end of a short hike with a deep natural pool.
-If you’re hungry, in town you’ll find a handful of local restaurants like El Buen Gustito (the appetizer sampler is very large, very fried, and very delicious), as well as a bakery and several chinchorros.
+If you’re hungry, in town, you’ll find a handful of local restaurant, as well as a bakery and several chinchorros.

 As you continue east, you’ll cross through the towns of San Lorenzo and Yabucoa, eventually hitting the coast, then heading south to Maunabo.
 Here you can visit the Punta Tuna Nature Reserve and Historic Lighthouse.
 You can even lounge on the beach for the first time since embarking on your journey.